dbaldridge-lab/htcf/spack.md

 Make sure you already installed the packages to the spack instance.
 Check this using `spack find -x`.

 ### Namespace issues
-Occasionally, you may run into namespace issues if another user installed the spec to the spack instance.
+Occasionally, you may run into namespace issues if another user installed the spec to the lab spack instance.
 You can install another copy to the same spack instance and reference the spec you installed in this case.
+Reference specific specs using `#`.